-Certain information, classified as Directory Information, is available for public consumption unless the student specifically directs that it be withheld.
+Certain information, classified as Directory Information, is available for public consumption unless the student specifically directs each semester, in writing, that it be withheld.
 Public directory information as defined by the Act includes: student's name, address, telephone number, e-mail address, date and place of birth, dates of attendance, degree and awards received, class schedule and the recent previous educational institution attended.